icure/medtech-docs/sdks/how-to/how-to-filter-data-with-advanced-search-criteria.md

 ```
 </details>

-In this case, the method will return all the patients that the hcp with id `hcpId` can access and whose gender is `indeterminate` or
+In this case, the method will return all the patients that the {{hcp}} with id `hcpId` can access and whose gender is `indeterminate` or
 whose gender is `female`.

 :::caution